matrix-org/matrix-spec-proposals/proposals/1768-auth-proof.md

 ## Potential issues

 * There is no way specified to associate a public key as an administrative account.
 In MSC1762 a 3PID is defined that describes decentralized identifiers (DIDs) which come with a public keys.
-This can be used for the reference endpoint of public keys.
+These could be used in ``account/3pid`` calls.
+Then the did could be resolved and the keys could be used for the reference endpoint of public keys as well.

-* This login flow is verbose as it used vocabulary and object types from the W3C CCG.
+* This login flow is verbose as it uses vocabulary and object types from the W3C CCG, e.g. the user identifier is specified in property ``identifier`` as well as in the proof as property ``domain`` as it is specified by the Linked Data Proof document.

-* The reference endpoint of public keys does not return a URl/linked document to the owner of the public key as suggested by the W3C CCG.
+* The reference endpoint of public keys does not return a URL/linked document to the owner of the public key as suggested by the W3C CCG (it returns just the matrix id).
 Currently, the matrix protocol has no endpoint to reference the user (i.e. the owner).
 A reference to an identity server could be returned for public keys that are associated with decentralized identifiers (DIDs).
 The link would be something like

 ````
 http://localhost:8090/_matrix/identity/api/v1/lookup?medium=did&address=did:stacks:SM34..4A
 ````
 The returned matrix id should be the same as the domain in the proof.

-* The user identifier is usually specified in property ``identifier``.
-Here, it is contained in the proof as property ``domain`` as it is specified by the Linked Data Proof document.

 ## Security considerations